Renewal Courses

 Katherine Nickel has taught at both Hartsbrook and High Mowing in grades ranging from kindergarten to 12th grade after receiving Waldorf teacher training from Antioch University New England.
 She recently graduated her 8th grade class from High Mowing before moving on to teach humanities in the high school.
 Having taught 8th grade itself several times, she is deeply fascinated how teenagers face the challenges of today’s world.
 Before becoming a Waldorf teacher (and mother of two boys) she completed an MA in International Relations with a concentration in human rights and ethnic conflict, then worked in the field of human rights.
 She is also now working with ways to heal children through her work with the new Land Stewardship Program at High Mowing.

-Special Features Included with In person Renewal Courses
+Special Features Included with WEEK 1 In-Person Renewal Courses

 Teaching Science in Grades 6, 7, & 8 - Part of the grades 6, 7, & 8th grade preparation courses